Mapa de Reconstrucción Escolar

 Image credit: IMCOProject Description

-The School Reconstruction Map is an interactive map of schools which were damaged by the earthquakes in Mexico in 2019.
-The map displays information about the level of damage and repair status of each affected building.
-Pop-up cards for each school offer more details, such as the budget it received and how much it spent.
-This tool sought to increase cooperation between public and private stakeholders, enhance accountability and facilitate transparency in the rebuilding of education infrastructure.
+The School Reconstruction Map is an interactive map that shows schools damaged by a series of earthquakes in Mexico in 2017.
+The map represents the level of damage of each building and its rebuilding status at a glance.
+Pop-up cards for each school provide more details, including the budget it received and how much it spent.

 What was my involvement in this project?